Could some black holes have evolved from wormholes?: Implications

 In Eq.~(\ref{E:equation2}), as $K(r,t)\rightarrow 1$, we are left with

 As $r\rightarrow r_0$, the left side goes to $-\infty$ (since $\frac{\partial}{\partial t}\alpha(r,t)$ is finite and nonpositive), so that the right side yields

-Since the gradient of the redshift function is related to the tidal forces \cite{MT88}, $\frac{\partial}{\partial r}\gamma(r_0,t)$ must remain finite.
-(In other words, $\gamma$ must not have a vertical tangent at $(r_0, \gamma(r_0,t)$).)
-So for Eq.~(\ref{E:eventhorizon}) to hold, $\gamma=\gamma(r,t)$ must approach the vertical line $r=r_0$ asymptotically.
-In other words, $\lim_{r\to r_0}\gamma(r,t)=-\infty,$ thereby producing an event horizon at the throat.
+Eq.~(\ref{E:eventhorizon}) implies that either (i) $\gamma=\gamma(r,t)$ must approach the vertical line $r=r_0$ asymptotically, i.e., $\lim_{r\to r_0}\gamma(r,t)=-\infty,$ or (ii) $\frac{\partial}{\partial r}\gamma(r,t)$ is undefined at $r=r_0$, i.e., $\gamma$ has a vertical tangent at $(r_0, \gamma(r_0,t)$).
+The more plausible case (i) leads to an event horizon at the throat.
 At first glance the outcome is a black hole, since, in asymptotically flat spacetimes, a black hole is essentially characterized by the impossibility of escaping from a certain prescribed region to future null infinity.
 More formally, the boundary of $J^{-1}(\mathcal{I}^{+})$, the causal past of future null infinity, must be a region that does not include the entire spacetime.
 But this requirement is met because our starting point is a well-defined region, the throat of a wormhole.

-A possible problem with this conclusion is that, according to Sushkov and Zaslavskii \cite{SZ09}, the would-be event horizon may be singular, having infinite surface stresses.
+A possible problem with this conclusion is that case (ii) needs to be examined more closely: according to Sushkov and Zaslavskii \cite{SZ09}, the would-be event horizon may be singular, having infinite surface stresses.
 To see this, let us rewrite the metric, Eq. (\ref{E:line4}), in the form

 and introduce the proper radial distance

 Then Eq. (\ref{E:line5}) becomes